 The oil portion of the base is the part that’s responsible for “carrying” the medicine in the salve.
-There are several different oils that are effective for making CBD salves, but many consider coconut oil to be the best option.
-This is because of its high content of fatty acids.
-(Fatty acids are the molecular devices responsible for carrying the CBD compound).
+Several different oils are effective for making CBD salves, but many consider coconut oil the best option.
+This is due to its high content of fatty acids.
+Fatty acids are the molecular devices responsible for carrying the CBD compound.

 Generally, the more fatty acids an oil has, the more CBD it can carry.
-But don’t worry; for those of you that are sensitive to coconut oil, there are other options available.
+Fortunately, there are other options if you’re sensitive to coconut oil.

-To infuse an oil with CBD, a cannabis plant (of which there are certain CBD-specific kinds that we’ll talk about later) is ground down into fine particles.
+To infuse the oil with CBD, a cannabis plant is ground into fine particles.
 The ground flower is then steeped for several hours at 200+ degrees Fahrenheit in the oil.
 The heat decarboxylates the cannabidiol into its active molecular form.
 This is the point at which the fatty acids in the oil latch onto the CBD.

-After the heating process, the oil is then simply mixed with melted-down wax to create the topical CBD salve.
+After the heating process, the oil is mixed with melted-down wax to create the topical CBD salve.
 Other essential oils, like lavender and peppermint, are often added as well.
-Fat-soluble vitamins such as vitamins E, A, and D can be added too.
+Manufacturers can add fat-soluble vitamins such as vitamins E, A, and D too.